Zoo Miami Helps Discover A Brand New Spider Species In Miami

 At this time, it has not been documented for 35 years anywhere else except the pine rockland fragments around Zoo Miami.

-Only a handful of spiders have been found through the years and none of them were female.MORE NEWS: With J&J's Single-Shot Paused, Medical Expert Says People Shouldn’t ‘Try To Skimp At This Stage’ When It Comes To 2nd Dose Of Pfizer Or Moderna
+Only a handful of spiders have been found through the years and none of them were female.MORE NEWS: 'I Am A Conqueror': UFC Fighter, Miami Native Jorge Masvidal's Rise To Success, Sights On UFC Gold

 Considering only about 1.5% of the pine rocklands outside Everglades National Park are left in Miami-Dade County, it is likely that this endemic and elusive spider is already imperiled.